pablohdzvizcarra/my-software-developer-career/README.md

 ### Day 662: Java - Design Patterns
 I have a code that i want to refactor, the pattern that solves my problem is Chain of Responsability

+### Day 666: Java - Hibernate and JPA
+I want to start learning Spring Boot, but first I need to check out these technologies